datahai/GenMLV/README.md

 🔧 1.
 Setup and Initialization

-Spark Session is initialized using SparkSession.builder.getOrCreate().
-Paths are defined:
 sql_root_path: Root directory containing subfolders with .sql files.
 metadata_file_path: Path to a JSON file that stores metadata about the .sql files (e.g., last modified time).
 📁 2.
 Load or Initialize Metadata